 So, to summarise, the Game Gear version is pretty terrible

 So, what does the Master System version do?

 The same, but less so.

 I'm not entirely certain what happened here.
 Maybe it's because some parts of the game were too difficult to re-adjust to the higher screen resolution of the Master System.
 Maybe it's because this is a 4 MEGA game (so says the game's box) and that just isn't enough MEGA to encapsulate the full Earthworm Jim experience.
-Maybe the guys who ported this were just lazy and couldn't give a shit, as long as most of the game was there.
-Whatever the case is, the Master System port of Earthworm Jim is the same as the Game Gear port, but much, much worse.
+Maybe no-one cared, so long as it worked.
+Whatever the case, the Master System port of Earthworm Jim is the same as the Game Gear port, but much, much worse.
 First, a lot of the game's been hacked out, and the only levels still standing after the bloodbath are New Junk City, What the Heck? (with half of it removed, including the falling spikes section and the boss fights, and a strange glitch introduces that forces you to play the first section twice), Down the Tubes and Buttville.
-And, of course, the Andy Asteroids? sections between levels (with the Psycrow parts removed, so you're not penalised for letting him win) is still here.
+And, of course, the Andy Asteroids? sections between levels (with the Psycrow parts removed, so you're not penalised for letting him win) are still here.
 Compared to the original, there's barely half of the game left.

 So, essentially, the Master System port is the Game Gear port with a load of it cut out and more glitches introduced.

 And since the Game Gear version wasn't much cop anyway, this makes the Master System port dreadful.